0xCAFEDECAF/VanLiveConnect/README.md

 You can usually find the VAN bus on pins 2 and 3 of ISO block "A" of your head unit (car radio).
 See https://en.wikipedia.org/wiki/Connectors_for_car_audio and https://github.com/morcibacsi/esp32_rmt_van_rx#schematics .

-There are various possibilities to hook up a ESP8266 based board to your vehicle's VAN bus:
+There are various possibilities to hook up a ESP32/ESP8266 based board to your vehicle's VAN bus:

 1. Use a [MCP2551] transceiver, connected with its CANH and CANL pins to the vehicle's VAN bus.
-   As the MCP2551 has 5V logic, a 5V ↔ 3.3V [level converter] is needed to connect the CRX / RXD / R pin of the transceiver, via the level converter, to a GPIO pin of your ESP8266 board.
+   As the MCP2551 has 5V logic, a 5V ↔ 3.3V [level converter] is needed to connect the CRX / RXD / R pin of the transceiver, via the level converter, to a GPIO pin of your ESP board.

    A board with the MCP2551 transceiver can be ordered e.g.
    [here](https://domoticx.net/webshop/can-bus-transceiver-module-5v-mcp2551/) or